 Transactions Per Second (TPS)¶

 Often used to refer to the rate of complete transactions between two parties (i.e. a send with a corresponding receive).
-In the past, TPS was used as a synonym for BPS, but it is now used to refer to (Confirmations Per Second)/2 which is more similar to the TPS metric used by other cryptocurrencies (e.g. Bitcoin).
-Note that send transactions do not require a corresponding receive to be considered confirmed (see pending).
+In the past, TPS was a per-node measurement that represented the perceived network-level transmission rate (BPS), but this measurement was found to be somewhat inaccurate due to peering and propagation differences between nodes.
+TPS is now used to refer to (Confirmations Per Second/2) which is more similar to the TPS metric used by other cryptocurrencies (e.g. Bitcoin).
+Nano sends do not require a corresponding receive to be confirmed, but receive blocks do need to be confirmed before received funds can be sent again (see pending).

 An account address that does not have a first block on it (which must be a block to receive Nano sent from another account, cannot be a block only changing the Representative).